durmusayuksek/flask_app/README.md

-# model_deployment
+# flask app
-This repo includes my deployed machine learning and deep learning models
+This repo includes the flask app of the car price prediction machine learning project